 Events: Whisky lovers will probably already have the Scotch Whisky Festival noted in your diary for mid-September.
 Why not tie this into our Islay & Jura Whisky Trails tour?
 What better way to finish the trip than with a wee (well-deserved) dram!

 We’re not being biased, but when it comes to places to visit in Scotland, you’re spoiled for choice.
-Whether you want a to enjoy short city break, explore Castles, hop aboard the Jacobite Steam train (also known as the Hogwarts express) bag a Munro (there are 282 to choose from) or escape to an island.
-We have it all covered!
+Whether you want a to enjoy short city break, explore castles, hop aboard the Jacobite steam train (also known as the 'Hogwarts Express') hike a Munro (a Scottish mountain over 3000 ft) or escape to an island.
+We have the holiday for you!

 A year-round travel destination and Scotland’s largest city.
 Glasgow is a lure for creatives and culture seekers.
 Described perfectly by Lonely Planet “Disarmingly blending sophistication and earthiness”.
 Known for its pub culture, live music, friendly faces and Charles Rennie Macintosh architecture.

-Spend an overnight in Glasgow before the West Highland Way:The perfect base to relax, and soak up the city-life before you begin one of Scotland's finest long-distance treks.
-There are so many good quality accommodation options to choose from.
-It takes just 25 minutes (by train) to reach the start point of the West Highland Way.
+- Overnight in Glasgow before walking the West Highland Way.
+The perfect base to relax, and soak up city-life before you beginning Scotland's most well-known long-distance trek, and it takes just 25 minutes (by train) to reach Milngavie, the start point of the West Highland Way.

-Recommendations: Foodies will love our Gourmet Highlands trip, which begins in Edinburgh.
+- Foodies will love our Gourmet Highlands trip, which begins in Edinburgh.
 It’s no secret that Edinburgh has some of the best food in the world a ranging from traditional Scottish dishes to contemporary Scottish cuisine.
 This trip combines walking with fine dining, staying at luxurious boutique hotels.

-The Isle of Skye
+Isle of Skye